 To fully understand another language, you need a variety of skills, such as reading comprehension, listening comprehension, and speaking skills.
-A Russian person can understand written Polish easier than a Polish person can understand written Russian, mostly since the Russian language uses the Cyrillic alphabet.
+A Russian person can understand written Polish easier than a Polish person can understand written Russian, mostly because the Russian language uses the Cyrillic alphabet.

 As for the listening and speaking skills, Poles and Russians may struggle to fully understand each other while speaking these two languages, and more so, if the conversation is happening at normal speed.
 They may understand a few words or get the gist of what the other person is trying to say, but the differences between these two languages make understanding each other much harder.

 Answering this question comes down to figuring out how different these two languages are from English.
 English is a Germanic language, which is entirely different from the Slavic languages.
-It is safe to say that neither Polish nor Russian have anything in common with English.
+It is safe to say that neither Polish nor Russian has anything in common with English.
 Their grammar is completely different and they have very few words that are similar to English.